davissekai/Von-Neumann-Computer-Sim/README.md

 ## Created by Savoir Lab

-This project is created by **Savoir Lab** - developing human-centric technology that pushes human capacity to the max.
+This project is created by **Savoir Lab** - developing human-centric technology that pushes human capacity to the peak.

 *towards the peak human.*